dmatrix/tutorials/mlflow/README.md

  * Log parameters, metrics, and the model
  * Check MLflow UI and compare metrics among different runs

-### Lab-6: Loading and predicting an existing model
+### Lab-06: Loading and predicting an existing model
 * [_06_load_predict_model_lab.py_](./labs/06_load_predict_model_lab.py)

 ![](images/pyfunc_models.png)
 ### Problem
-Having experimented several runs from lab 1-5, can can you reuse the model to predict?
+Having experimented several runs from labs above, can can you reuse the model to predict?
 ### Solution
 Load an existing model by extending or modifying code to reload the saved model and use test data on its _model_.predict(test_data) method.